vitus133/work-notes/labeling/README.md

 - [mc-extra-labels.yaml](mc-extra-labels.yaml) - contains the[30-extra-labels.conf](src/30-extra-labels.conf) file.
 The translation can be done using this infrastructure: https://github.com/yuvalk/ocp-node-labels
-2. Deploy the resulting machine configurations to your cluster and approve all pending csr.
-Make sure machine config server is served the machine configurations for the machine  role of interest, for example using CURL:
+2. Deploy the resulting machine configurations to your cluster and approve all pending `csr`.
+Make sure machine config server is serving the machine configurations for the machine  role of interest, for example using CURL.
+In the example below we check that `worker-rwn` ignition is served by the MCS:
 ```console
 curl -L http://<cluster API IP or domain name>:22624/config/worker-rwn
 ```